Skip to main content

 Subduction carries relatively cool rocks to depth and high pressures.
 So, some rocks related to subduction zones follow the high P/T facies series, experiencing conditions in the zeolite, prehnite – pumpellyite, blueschist, and possibly eclogite facies.
 We find these rocks, typically, as blocks in fault contact with greenschist facies rocks.
 Petrologists have described blueschists from many places, but the two classic examples of the blueschist facies series are rocks of the Sanbagawa metamorphic belt of Japan and of the Franciscan Complex of California.

-This page titled 8.7.2: Metamorphosed Mafic Rocks (Metabasites) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.7.2: Metamorphosed Mafic Rocks (Metabasites) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.